ZenasMukadom/ZenSnap/README.md

 **2. No. of Images per page is dynamically decided by the User.**

-**3. Image magnification feature is implemented through react-medium-zoom library.**
+**3. Image magnification feature is implemented through react-medium-zoom library for individual images.**

 ## Built With